 This is the case of the words like México/Méjico, Oaxaca/Oajaca, Texas/Tejas.

-The recommendation is to use the “x” in those places where they have the tradition of using the “x,” which is Central America an México, of course.
+The recommendation is to write “x” if you live in places where they have the tradition of using the “x,” Central America an México, of course.

 Oceano/océano, el radio/la radio